Iain-S/stream_digits/README.md

-# stream_digits
+# Stream Digits

-Isolate and record digits in an image feed.
+Recognise and record digits from an image or video feed.